soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Factors

+The World Value Survey Analysis Wordalisation to 66 countries that took part in the 2017-2022 survey.
+We would like to state that any conversations about countries not included in the survey are not guaranteed to hold any merit.
+We would also like note that the participants of these surveys are only a small sample of the population with the biggest sample from a given country being 4000.
+Therefore, the values presented here cannot be reprentative of a an entire population of a country.

 ## Datasets

 The data used in this project was constructed from the [World Value Survey Wave 7 (2017-2022)](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp).